Digital-first, omnichannel platform built for enterprises

 Brands can take control of the situation by responding in a helpful and genuine manner.
 Never respond negatively or defensively.

 Avoid canned responses and strive to make a human connection.
 Ensure your customer feels listened to and don’t be afraid to apologize for inconvenience or a less-than-stellar experience to help diffuse a negative situation.

-Negative feedback on social can also represent the chance to turn unhappy customers into brand advocates and provide unique opportunities to surprise and delight.
+Negative feedback on social media can also represent the chance to turn unhappy customers into brand advocates and provide unique opportunities to surprise and delight.